 Effects of aging and noise on the cVEMP (VA RR&D Merit Review E3367R, PI: Akin)

 To determine the effect of aging on the cVEMP we measured the tonic EMG level of the SCM muscle during the cVEMP recording.
 Previous studies on the effect of aging on the cVEMP had not measured directly the tonic EMG level of the SCM muscle during the cVEMP recording.
 The findings of our study suggested that the decrement in cVEMP amplitude is related to both age-related changes in the vestibular system and age-related changes in the sternocleidomastoid muscle.

 To determine the effect of noise on the cVEMP, we recorded cVEMPs in individuals with asymmetric sensorineural hearing loss consistent with a history of noise exposure greater in one ear than the other, and cVEMPs were recorded in age-matched controls. cVEMPS were abnormal in a third of the individuals with noise-induced hearing loss.
 Furthermore, cVEMP threshold was higher in the NE group than in the control group, and the cVEMP inter-aural asymmetry ratio correlated significantly with the high frequency pure tone average of the ear with the greater noise-induced hearing loss (Akin et al., 2012).
 These findings demonstrate effects of noise exposure on the cVEMP and suggest that the sacculo-collic pathway may be susceptible to noise-related damage.

-Subjective visual vertical during centrifugation as a test of otolith function (RR&D Merit Review C6241R; PI: Akin).
+Subjective visual vertical during centrifugation as a test of otolith function (VA RR&D Merit Review C6241R; PI: Akin).